 Mr. Webb received his law degree from California Western School of Law where he was a published member of Law Review.
 Before establishing his law office, Mr. Webb attained Junior Partner status just prior to entering his fourth year with the law firm of Wild, Carter & Tipton, APC.
 Mr. Webb serves as paneled mediator for two California County Superior Courts and as Judge Pro Tem for the Superior Court of California.

 Lenden Webb obtained a Masters of Business Administration degree from the University of Redlands.
 He also finished the Honors curriculum while earning his Bachelor’s degree in Speech Communication from Walla Walla University with minors in Religion and Business.
 Mr. Webb has been named to Super Lawyer lists by California Super Lawyers – Rising Stars® six (6) times between 2012 to 2020.

 Mr. Webb has the honor of two published works, “International BBB a la eBay” in the California Western International Law Journal and “Brainstorming Meets Online Dispute Resolution” with the American Review of International Arbitration at Columbia Law School.
 In the Fall of 2010, Mr. Webb was honored by his alma mater in an article highlighting his accomplishments, “Raising the Bar.”
 Links can be found below.

-Travel & Languages
+Admissions, Travel & Languages

 Mr. Webb has studied abroad extensively in Spain, South America and the South Pacific and speaks conversational Spanish.
 During his free time, Mr. Webb enjoys spending active time with his kids.